-The top arts colleges in the country are selective; in 2013, Juilliard accepted just 6.7% of applicants.
+The top art colleges and conservatories in the country are selective; in 2017, Juilliard accepted 6% of applicants.
 To become a competitive applicant, students are encouraged to invest time into artistic training and begin assembling and perfecting their portfolios and audition pieces early in their high school careers.
 Applicants may have to submit portfolios of work or audition in person while also sending in test scores, transcripts, letters of recommendation, and essays.
 Students should visit each school’s website to learn what to include in their artistic submissions or audition repertoires.

 What are the benefits of attending a four-year college?